-Few things in life are more annoying than the incessant drip, drip, drip.
+Few things in life are more annoying than the incessant drip, drip, drip of a leaky shower head.
 For some reason, the human brain cannot tune out the sound—the more you try, the louder it seems to get.
 And beyond the irritation it causes, a leaky shower can also be expensive over time, especially if the drip is from the hot water valve.

-While it may seem like your shower head is the root of the problem, it’s not.
-You have a leaky shower, and it’s usually due to an issue with the faucet valve stem and/or valve cartridge.
+While it may seem like your dripping shower head is the root of the problem, it’s often just a symptom.
+A leaky shower is usually due to an issue with the faucet valve stem and/or valve cartridge.
 Your shower head is likely fine.

 Replacing a faucet valve stem and/or valve cartridge can be difficult.
 Below we have included step-by-step instructions for attempting the job on your own.
 If the project seems too difficult, it’s always smart to contact a professional plumber who knows exactly what needs to be done and how to do it correctly.

-- If you have a two-valve system, determine which side is causing the tub/shower leak.
+- If you have a two-valve system, determine which side is causing the shower leak.
 If the stem is warm and/or the drip is hot, it is likely the hot side.
-(For convenience and a clear maintenance record, you may want to replace both at the same time, regardless of which side is at fault.)

-- Now that you can see the valve and valve body, unscrew the valve stem and/or cartridge from the valve body with an adjustable wrench by turning it left.
-(In some cases, you may need to use a cartridge tool specifically designed for your faucet brand.)
+- Now that you can see the valve and valve body, unscrew the valve stem and/or cartridge from the valve body with an adjustable wrench.
+In some cases, you may need to use a cartridge tool specifically designed for your faucet brand.

-- Take the valve stem and/or cartridge to a hardware store to determine appropriate replacement parts.
+- Take the valve stem and/or cartridge to a hardware store to purchase the appropriate replacement parts.

-- All washers and/or O-rings, as well as the valve seat, should be replaced as well.
-(These items are typically included in the purchase of new valve stems or cartridges, but check to be sure.)
+- Replace all washers and O-rings, as well as the valve seat.
+These items are typically included in the purchase of new valve stems or cartridges, but check to be sure.

 - Before putting everything back together, use a vinegar-and-water solution (equal parts) and an old toothbrush to remove mineral deposits from the area.

-- Install the new valve stem and/or cartridge into the valve body by turning it clockwise, or according to manufacturer instructions.
+- Install the new valve stem and/or cartridge into the valve body according to manufacturer instructions.

 - Turn the water supply back on and run the shower for 30 seconds.
 Turn off and observe to see if there is still a shower leak.
-If no drip occurs, use caulk around the entire baseplate to seal it to the wall.
-(You may need to let the caulk dry for 12 to 24 hours, so read the packaging and plan accordingly.)
+If no drip occurs, apply caulk around the entire baseplate to seal it to the wall.

 Still Need Help?
 Call a Plumber Near You

-If you are still having trouble with a leaking shower, or if you don’t feel comfortable handling the job yourself, contact your local Mr. Rooter® Plumbing.
-Our customer service is top-notch, and with our up-front, flat-rate pricing, you know you are getting a great deal!
-Call (855) 982-2028, or request an estimate today.
+If you are still having trouble with a leaking shower, or if you don’t feel comfortable handling the job yourself, contact your local Mr. Rooter Plumbing.
+Our customer service is top-notch, and with our upfront, flat-rate pricing, you know you are getting a great deal!
+Call us or request an estimate today.